yamatt/blog/content/blog/positive-signposting.md

 Or we could think about the problem and provide tools our customers want, beyond 'Best Practice' and 'Guidance docs' and in to services that allows them to make good, informed, decisions.

-If something has gone wrong, don't mark the action as wrong and control for it, identify what what went wrongand identify how to make it go right.
+If something has gone wrong, don't mark the action as wrong and control for it, identify what went wrong and identify how to make it go right.